302M: Joined Druid Peak pack

 Later, in 2004, both dominant breeders of the Druid Peak Pack died.
 Wolf #42F was killed by another wolf pack in early February 2004 and Wolf #21M was found dead on Specimen Ridge in June 2004.
 With these events, he joined the pack permanently as the assumed new dominant breeding male.
 However, his nephew, Wolf #480M stepped up in that role shortly after.

 In 2006, only 4 wolves remained (302M, 480M, and two yearling females from the last litter of 21M).
 The dominant breeding female was collared as Wolf #529F and her sister, Wolf 569F was collared on the last day of 2006.

 All 4 wolves bred in 2006 and produced a total of 11 pups in two litters, reviving the famous Druid Pack.

 Left Druid Peak

 In late 2008, Wolf 302M decided to disperse from the pack with a group of five younger males (his nephews and sons), drifting through rival pack territories until joining four females of the Agate Creek Pack, one adult, one young adult, and two yearlings, to form the Blacktail Plateau pack in late 2008, which 302M began leading.
 The name of the pack comes from the location their territory was centered on and it was the natal land of Wolf 302M as the Blacktail Plateau was the core of the Leopold Pack territory.

-In October 2009, he died from the wounds inflicted by other wolves.
+In October 2009, he died from wounds inflicted by other wolves.